-Disclaimer: ButterflyMX provides these blog posts to help our customers and potential customers make the right business decisions for them.
-Our blog posts are based on the information we have available to us at the time of writing.
+Disclaimer: ButterflyMX provides these blog posts to help our customers and potential customers make the right business decisions.
+Our blog posts are based on the information available to us at the time of writing.

 Imagine you’re in New York City, heading to your friend’s apartment.
-You walk into the building’s vestibule and you’re greeted by the voice of someone who isn’t even there.
-This scenario is a reality for buildings around the country — and they could be using Virtual Doorman.
+You walk into the building’s vestibule, and you’re greeted by the voice of someone who isn’t even there.
+This scenario is a reality for buildings nationwide — and they could use Virtual Doorman.

 A remote doorman system is a relatively new technology that empowers building staff to forego the traditional doorman for a tech-powered virtual system.
 Virtual Doorman is one of many participants in the remote doorman industry.

-In this post, we’ll explain what Virtual Doorman is and how it works, how much it costs, the potential benefits of this system, and possible alternatives.
+In this post, we’ll explain Virtual Doorman, how it works, how much it costs, its potential benefits, and possible alternatives.

 We’ll cover: